Chetanjain281/Voice-driven-motor-control/README.md

-# Voice Driven Motor Controller
+#Voice Driven Motor Controller
 Welcome to the Voice Driven Motor Controller project repository!

-## About
+About
 This project aims to create a motor controller that can be controlled using voice commands.
 It utilizes Arduino and voice recognition technology to achieve this functionality.

-## Arduino Code

-You can find the Arduino code for this project in the `arduino_code` directory of this repository.

-## Usage
+Description
+This Arduino code allows you to control motor devices via voice commands using the SinricPro library.
+The code sets up Wi-Fi connectivity, initializes relay pins, and establishes communication with the SinricPro cloud service.

+Features
+Control multiple devices using voice commands.
+Utilizes the SinricPro library for seamless integration with voice assistants.
+Supports Wi-Fi connectivity for remote control.
+Getting Started
-To use this project, follow these steps:
+To get started with this project:

-1. Upload the Arduino code to your Arduino board.
+Upload the provided Arduino code to your Arduino board.
+Configure the Wi-Fi credentials and SinricPro API keys in the code.
-2. Connect the necessary components as per the circuit diagram.
+Connect the necessary components as per the circuit diagram.
-3. Power on the system.
-4. Initiate voice commands to control the motor(s).
+Power on the system and initiate voice commands to control the motor(s).
+Configuration
+WIFI_SSID and WIFI_PASS: Set your Wi-Fi credentials.
+APP_KEY and APP_SECRET: Obtain API keys from the SinricPro website.
+Configure device IDs and GPIO pins for relays and switches according to your setup.
+Usage
+Once configured, the motor controller can be controlled using voice commands through a compatible voice assistant linked to the SinricPro service.

-## Contributing
+Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please fork the repository and submit a pull request.
+Contributions to this project are welcome!
+Feel free to fork the repository, make improvements, and submit pull requests.

-## Contact

-If you have any questions or suggestions, feel free to contact the project maintainer at [chetanjain281@gmail.com].